rljson/template-project/README.contributors.md

 ### Replace in this doc

-Replace `improve_version_tag_script` by the name of your new branch
+Replace `fix_an_ission_in_readme` by the name of your new branch

-Replace `Improve version tag script` by your new commit message and PR title
+Replace `Fix an issue in README.contributors.md` by your new commit message and PR title

 ### Checkout main